kopanathiharish/Clone_react_netflix/README.md

 To understand there is any update **to core ares**

-Create the access to uderstand t
+Create the access to uderstand .

+Lee